Carnegie Tower (115 East 87th Street)

 - 1999–2026

-Carnegie Tower is the flexible full-service co-op of central Carnegie Hill — a 38-story beige-brick tower off Park Avenue, built in 1972 and converted to a cooperative in 1986, that pairs a full-service address two blocks from Central Park with a policy framework unusually accommodating for the neighborhood: pieds-à-terre are permitted, financing runs to roughly 75 percent, and pets are welcome.
+Carnegie Tower is the flexible full-service co-op of central Carnegie Hill — a 38-story beige-brick tower off Park Avenue, built in 1972 and converted to a cooperative in 1986, that pairs a full-service address two blocks from Central Park with a policy framework accommodating for the neighborhood: pieds-à-terre are permitted, financing runs to roughly 75 percent, and pets are welcome.
 In a corridor of strict pre-war co-ops, that flexibility is the building's defining feature.

 The building's value proposition is location plus livability at a co-op price.
 It sits mid-block between Park and Lexington, deep enough off the avenues to be quiet, with a large landscaped fifth-floor wraparound terrace that gives residents genuine outdoor common space — a rarity in the pre-war co-op stock nearby.
 The 38-story height delivers open Carnegie Hill and, on the upper floors, city and park-direction sightlines that the surrounding low-rise brownstone context cannot.
 Priced per room in the co-op tradition, it is a value entry into one of Manhattan's most sought-after residential neighborhoods, with maintenance that brokers consistently cite as a selling point.